ak80/jackal/README.md

 * Buyers will be able to add new items for sniping through the UI and the displa values will change in response to events arriving from the auction house

+# Test setup

+ For the openfire server, use the docker-compose file.
+Add accounts with password
+  * sniper / sniper
+  * auction-item-54321 /action
+  * auction-item-65432 / auction